White Space Analysis: Address the Unaddressed Needs of Customers - The European Business Review

 To create an overview, you must understand your existing customers’ investments in your business.
 First, initiate the identification of the products they’ve already purchased.
 Next, make a list of your research and categorize them by accounts, product type, time, industry, etc., to better understand your company’s offerings to that customer.
 If your customer base is huge, prioritize them by the most profitable accounts.

-2. Look for accounts for different buying centers.
+2. Look for accounts for different buying centers

 Here, buying centers means divisions, functions, regions, etc., that independently purchase your products or services.
 Determining discrete buying centers needs an extensive understanding of the account’s decision-making procedures, power centers, organizational hierarchies, budget distribution, etc. Then, explore opportunities (open and closed) to find the correct accounts to follow and the correct products to meet their needs.